thierr26/thierr26_personal_notes_sphinx_sources/source/email_with_nmh_and_other_cli_programs.rst

 <http://lists.nongnu.org/archive/html/nmh-workers/2014-02/msg00049.html>`_.

 This page gives the various actions I had to take to be able to receive and send emails using the nmh command-line programs.
-Filtering the incoming messages with `Bogofilter <http://bogofilter.sourceforge.net/>`_ (anti-spam filter) is also covered.

 Installation